matgat/lltool/readme.md

 ## Author's biased opinions
 Some limitations of this program come directly from the biased opinions of the author about the following topics:

-* Text file encoding: `UTF-8` it's the only sane choice
+* Text file encoding: `utf-8` it's the only sane choice
+  * <sub>Rationale: `8-bit` encodings and codepages must
-  _Rationale: `8-bit ANSI` must be finally dropped because
-              incomplete, ambiguous and not portable.
+    be finally dropped because incomplete, ambiguous and not portable.
-              `UTF-32` is a huge waste of space and cache (at least with files that are mostly `ASCII`), with the disadvantage of having to deal with endianness and to be less compatible with old tools.
+	`utf-32` is a huge waste of space and cache
+	(at least with files that are mostly `ASCII`), with the disadvantage of having to deal with endianness and to be less compatible with old tools.
-              I'm not considering at all `UTF-16`, the worst possible choice because combines all the drawbacks of the others with a very little gain_
+	I'm not considering at all `utf-16`, the worst possible choice because combines all the drawbacks of the others with a very little gain</sub>
-* Line breaks should be finally uniformed to _unix_ (`LF`, `\n`)
+* Line breaks should be uniformed to `\n` (`LF`)
-  _Rationale: No technical reason for two-chars `\r\n` lines breaks
-              nowadays, this just introduces avoidable annoyances
-              porting on different platforms and a useless waste of space and time_
+  * <sub>Rationale: no technical reason for two-chars lines breaks nowadays, this just introduces avoidable annoyances working on different platforms and a useless waste of space and time</sub>
 * Mind the case of file names
-  _Rationale: `Windows` users often don't pay attention if a file
-              has a lowercase or uppercase name, but the rest of the world do, so better take into account that_
+  * <sub>Rationale: most filesystems are case sensitive, so better take into account that</sub>